MarioLisbona/CA-T1A1-workbook/README.md

     - If the order that the data is stored is not important
     - When timeliness is crucial in relation to accessing a particular element.
 Dictionaries are designed to allow fast access to particular data based on the unique key because it means the whole database does not need to be scanned to find the right element.
 (Erdem Isbilen) [^25]  (RealPython) [^26]
 - **List**
   - Python lists are implemented as mutable dynamic arrays.
-This means that Python lists allow elements to be added, removed.
+This means that Python lists allow elements to be added and removed.
 They can store any type of object in python.
 This makes them highly versatile and the most commonly used data structure in Python and are used for many reasons such as the ones below.
     - When a developer needs to store a collection of data that is heterogenous, that is to say when all the data types are different.
 Python lists can store simple data structures like integers or strings alongside more complex structures like tuples, dictionaries or other lists!
     - When the order of the data is important.
 The order the data is entered into the list is preserved in a list.
 (Erdem Isbilen) [^27] (RealPython) [^28]
 - **Set**